paulstephane/paulstephane.github.io/PDR-Preview.md

 3) Volume control

+![PowerDAC](https://user-images.githubusercontent.com/33669641/165711589-56098f3a-d5d3-4f4b-9f53-52980d4d93b0.jpg)

 ## 1.1 Source Immunity

-The PowerDAC has a single Toslink input (max 24/192kHz) like its predecessor but runs on an independent “master” clock.
+The PowerDAC has a single Toslink input (max 24/192kHz) but runs on an independent “master” clock.

-![PowerDAC](https://user-images.githubusercontent.com/33669641/165711589-56098f3a-d5d3-4f4b-9f53-52980d4d93b0.jpg)

 The method devised to “re-clock” the SPDIF data in the PowerDAC is proprietary.
 Here are ECDesigns explantions:

 *The PowerDAC-R -only- collects the data from the incoming signal and places it in RAM (Random Access Memory).
 Next, the incoming sample rate is measured with a software-based frequency meter.
 So now the data is available, and the playback rate is determined.*